troglobit/pimd/README.md

 The most notable feature of PIM-SM is that multicast is distributed from so called Rendezvous Points (RP).
-Each RP handles distribution of one or more multicast groups, pimd can be configured to advertise itself as a candidate RP `cand_rp`, and request to be static RP `rp_address` for one or more multicast groups.
+Each RP handles distribution of one or more multicast groups, pimd can be configured to advertise itself as a candidate RP `rp-candidate`, and request to be static RP `rp_address` for one or more multicast groups.

     rp_address <address> [<group>[/<LENGTH> | masklen <LENGTH]